Reader in Education

 PhD and EdD Supervision

-2013-14 'Creativities in evaluating impact and reflective practice' (Matched funded by Wigmore Hall)
+2013-14 'Evaluating Impact and Reflective Practices in Artist Partnerships and Creative Performance Practice' (Matched funded by Wigmore Hall)

 2013-14 'The Role of Arts in Academic Motivation, Engagement and Achievement with Professor Josephine Fleming et al, University of Sydney (Funded by ARC)

 2013-15 Collaborative and Creative Learning in Music Education with HE partners in Switzerland, Brazil, Argentina, Canada (Funded by Switzerland Research Council)

 2013 'Commonwealth Creativities in Intercultural Arts' fellowships, network building and public fora (Funded by CCE and CET)